Walk-In ECG (Electrocardiogram)

 - Detect any deficiencies or surplus of electrolytes such as potassium or calcium

 Researching ECG imaging can be confusing and frustrating, as multiple abbreviations are used interchangeably with no explanation.
-While ECG spelling variations may imply various unique exams, all three terms are synonymous, referring to the same cardiac assessment.
+While ECG spelling variations may imply various unique exams, all three terms are synonymous and refer to the same cardiac assessment.

 Electrocardiogram vs. Echocardiogram